gopijaganthan/test_project/Readme.md

 3. __API automation__ scripts to test endpoints of your web/mobile applications

-This GUI and API test automation framework is developed and maintained by [Qxf2 Services](https://qxf2.com).
 This framework is written in __Python__ and is based on the __Page Object Model__ - a design pattern that makes it easy to maintain and develop robust tests.
 We have also included our __API test automation framework__ based on the player-interface pattern in this repository.
 You can now write your API tests along with your Selenium and Appium tests.

-We've implemented some version of this framework at several [clients](https://qxf2.com/clients).
-In all cases, this framework helped us write automated tests within the first week of our engagement.
-We hope you find this framework useful too!

-If you end up using our framework, please let us know by giving us a star on GitHub and/or dropping an email to __mak@qxf2.com__

 ------
 Setup